Witchfinder General-1968

 It capitalized on their notoriety as one of the world’s most famous couples and their well-known romantic tribulations.
 Although they portrayed adulterous lovers, they were married shortly before filming began.

-The film’s theme of adultery closely mirrored their own lives at the time, as each very publicly conducted an affair with each other while married to other spouses.
+The film’s theme of adultery closely mirrored their own lives at the time, as each very publicly conducted an affair with each other while married to spouses.

 Big Sur is a rugged and mountainous section of the Central Coast of California between where the Santa Lucia Mountains rise abruptly from the Pacific Ocean.
 It is frequently praised for its dramatic scenery and is the perfect location for a film with romance.

-Taylor plays Laura Reynolds, a bohemian, free-spirited single mother who lives in Big Sur, California with her young son, Danny.
+Taylor plays Laura Reynolds, a bohemian, free-spirited single mother who lives in Big Sur, California, with her young son, Danny.
 Laura makes a living as an artist while homeschooling her son, who has gotten into trouble with the law.

 The melodrama only escalates as those close to the pair catch on to their infidelity.

-The gorgeous locale of Big Sur is second to none and exudes romance and sexual tension with the crashing waves against the mountainous terrain symbolic of a passionate love affair.
-As the characters capitulate to each other the lavish weather only infuses the titillating experience.
+The gorgeous locale of Big Sur is second to none and exudes romance and sexual tension with the crashing waves against the mountainous terrain, symbolic of a passionate love affair.
+As the characters capitulate to each other, the lavish weather only infuses the titillating experience.

 The film belongs to Taylor and Burton, but the supporting cast deserves mention for creating robust characters that add flavor.